dana-i2cat/mqnaas/examples/hello-world/README.md

 This example contains Hello World capability.
-It is the most basic capability possible and shows the minimum requirements to develop one.
+It is the simplest capability and shows the minimum requirements to develop one.

 How can I develop a capability
 ==============================
-The goal of this section is to show how a developer can develop an OSGI bundle containing a capability in order to be deployed in MQNaaS.
+The goal of this section is to show how a developer can develop an OSGI bundle containing a capability, to be deployed in MQNaaS.

 Prerequisites
 -------------